apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/Readme.md

 If you specify more than one of {A,B,C,D} the callout will use the first one it finds.
 It's not the order in which the properties appear in the file; it's the order described here.

+## Some comments about Performance

+Performance of this policy will vary depending on many factors: the machine (CPU, memory) that supports the message processor, the other things running on the machine, the other traffic being handled by the message processor, and so on.

+In my tests, it takes between 4ms and 12ms to generate a HS256-signed JWT on the Trial (free) version of hosted Apigee Edge.
+Caching the MACSigner in the Java code optimizes that.
+When the key is in cache, HS256 signing takes <1ms.
+Verifying signatures with HS256 takes about 1ms.
+The verifiers are not cached, at this time.

+I haven't measured verification or creation of RS256-signed JWT.